-The Live Oak Little League Board of Directors (Board), is made up of Adult volunteers from the Little League membership, is responsible for the day-to-day operations of the league within the rules, regulations and policies of Little League.
-This board does not have the authority to alter, suspend or change any of the rules, regulations or policies of Little League.
+The Live Oak Little League Board of Directors (Board) is made up of Adult volunteers from the Little League membership.
+It is responsible for the league's day-to-day operations within the rules, regulations, and policies of Little League.
+This board does not have the authority to alter, suspend, or change any of the rules, regulations, or policies of Little League.

-However, wide latitude is given to this board in many areas of operation so that the local needs of the community may be met.
-For instance, the local league board of directors is entirely responsible for choosing a method for selection of Tournament Teams (or "All Stars").
+However, wide latitude is given to this board in many areas of operation so that the community's local needs may be met.
+For instance, the local league board of directors is entirely responsible for choosing a selection method for Tournament Teams (or "All-Stars").

 The board may adopt such rules and regulations for the conduct of its meetings and the management of the league as it may deem proper.
 The board has the power to discipline, suspend or remove any director or officer or committee member of the league, subject to provisions of the local league constitution.